 Greenpeace have published an interesting take on our recent paper on conserving intact peatlands here.

 Our work has been used to provide the science basis – the carbon stock estimates (Draper et al. 2014) – for a major new $6 million conservation project in Peru.
-This is the first conservation project to be funded by the Green Climate Fund (GCF), the major international funding mechanism that has been created to fund mitigation and adaptation to climate change in developing countries.
+This is the first conservation project to be funded by the Green Climate Fund (GCF), the major international funding mechanism that has been created to … Read more Carbon stock estimates underpin major new conservation project in Peru

 A 15-minute documentary about the project, including footage shot on field work, was shown on national television in Peru.
 You can now watch it here!